 What they Offer – Hands down Super Tours offered the most amount of things to do with an All-In-One Price

-You can pick either the one or two day package – Trust me, you REALLY NEED to do the two day package.
-We did the two day and weren’t able to take advantage of all the bonus tours they offered.
-But I’m sure that traveling with a three year old had a lot to do with it.
+You can pick either the one or two-day package – Trust me, you REALLY NEED to do the two-day package.
+We did the two days and weren’t able to take advantage of all the bonus tours they offered.
+But I’m sure that traveling with a three-year-old had a lot to do with it.

 We were staying in Cambridge so we didn’t take that route, but did almost the entire Boston one, mainly the historic sites (which are plenty).